suji0131/Notes/QInt/DataScience.md

 - Performing PCA, ICA, or other forms of algorithmic dimensionality reduction.
 - Combining features with feature engineering.

+## Sampling & Splitting
+### K-fold Cross Validation
+By partitioning the available data into three sets, we drastically reduce the number of samples which can be used for learning the model, and the results can depend on a particular random choice for the pair of (train, validation) sets.

+A solution to this problem is a procedure called cross-validation (CV for short).
+A test set should still be held out for final evaluation, but the validation set is no longer needed when doing CV.
+In the basic approach, called k-fold CV, the training set is split into k smaller sets (other approaches are described below, but generally follow the same principles).
+The following procedure is followed for each of the k “folds”:

+- A model is trained using k-1 of the folds as training data;
+- the resulting model is validated on the remaining part of the data (i.e., it is used as a test set to compute a performance measure   such as accuracy).

+The performance measure reported by k-fold cross-validation is then the average of the values computed in the loop.
+This approach can be computationally expensive, but does not waste too much data (as it is the case when fixing an arbitrary test set), which is a major advantage in problem such as inverse inference where the number of samples is very small.

 ### If you split your data into train/test splits, is it still possible to overfit your model?
 Yes, it's definitely possible.
 One common beginner mistake is re-tuning a model or training new models with different parameters after seeing its performance on the test set.

 In this case, its the model selection process that causes the overfitting.
 The test set should not be tainted until you're ready to make your final selection.

+### What is selection bias, why is it important and how can you avoid it?
+Selection bias, in general, is a problematic situation in which error is introduced due to a non-random population sample.
+For example, if a given sample of 100 test cases was made up of a 60/20/15/5 split of 4 classes which actually occurred in relatively equal numbers in the population, then a given model may make the false assumption that probability could be the determining predictive factor.
+Avoiding non-random samples is the best way to deal with bias; however, when this is impractical, techniques such as resampling, boosting, and weighting are strategies which can be introduced to help deal with the situation.

+## Supervised Learning
 ### What are the advantages and disadvantages of decision trees?
 Advantages: Decision trees are easy to interpret, nonparametric (which means they are robust to outliers), and there are relatively few parameters to tune.